How to Apply for Membership

 In any organisation, there will always be formalities to complete but we try to keep these to a minimum.
 The terms and conditions of membership are shown below and, when you sign the application form, you are agreeing to abide by them.

-Please complete the membership form and the membership questionnaire which can be downloaded by clicking on the icons on the right hand side of this page.
+Please complete the membership form which can be downloaded by clicking on the icons on the right hand side of this page.
 These should be returned to our Membership Secretary at the address shown on the form.
 Please note that you cannot apply online.
-Membership runs from 1st January to 31st December each year and the current annual fee (2020) is £15; plus an additional charge of £10, making a total of £25 if you wish to receive your newsletters by post and not by email.
+Membership runs from 1st January to 31st December each year and the current annual fee (2021) is £15; plus an additional charge of £10, making a total of £25 if you wish to receive your newsletters by post and not by email.

 Terms and Conditions of Membership